antarctica/packer-vm-templates/README.md

 5. Packer will run more shell scripts to remove ansible and its dependencies and cleanup software packages, log files and command histories
 6. Packer will export the VM to a vagrant box file, the original VM will be destroyed automatically.

-This will take 5-10 minutes per OS/provider or longer if ISOs aren't cached, progress can be seen in the VirtualBox VM and from the Packer command line.
+This process takes 5-10 minutes or longer if ISOs aren't cached, progress can be seen in the VirtualBox VM during OS installation, then the command line when the VM reboots.

 ### 4 Update vagrant box metadata

-Vagrant boxes use a meta-data file to store the name, version and supported providers of each box.
-A URI to the box and a checksum are also stored.
-After creating the boxes you will need to ensure these values are correct, these files are stored in `vagrant_baseboxes`.
+Vagrant uses a meta-data file to store the name, version, supported providers, location and checksum of a box.
+Meta-data files can reference multiple `.box` files for each vagrant provider it supports (e.g. VirtualBox, VMware).

+You will need to edit this file to ensure the location URL, checksums and other details are correct:

+    $ nano vagrant_baseboxes/ubuntu-12.04-64-basebox-virtualbox.json

 Note: On Mac OS X use `$ openssl sha1 <file>` to calculate a SHA1 hash.